 So, keep a close eye on stock so you can act quickly if something clearly isn’t right.
 And in this regard, if a beast is seriously crook, there are two options.
 One involves bringing in the Pet Food people, says John Riddell.
 “It’s sometimes a hard call, but if an animal is looking sick, give them a ring.
 They’ll come and put it down and pay you for it – that’s the trick, it has to still be alive.”

 The other option involves mad cow disease, otherwise known as transmissible spongiform encephalopathies (TSE).
-Although it’s not here, MAF have had a monitoring programme since 1990.
+Although it’s not here, MPI has had a monitoring programme since 1990.
 In a nutshell, if an animal has suspicious nervous symptoms you can get it tested and get paid for it.
-The programme is going very well, says MAF’s Phillip Barclay.
-Last year a total of 1637 cattle, 115 sheep, 1132 deer and three goats were tested, all with negative results.
+The programme is going very well, says MPI’s Phillip Barclay.

 There are a number of criteria that need to be met.
 The animal has to be at least two years or older, and have a metabolic disorder which fails to respond to treatment.
 Symptoms include showing new aggressive behaviour, having an unusual gait or stance and neurological signs such as persistent ear-twitching.

-The vet has to be called in to investigate the case, submit correct samples (and paperwork) to Maf.
-Payments range from $300 for cattle to $100 for deer, sheep or goats.
+The vet has to be called in to investigate the case and submit the correct samples (and paperwork) to MPI.
 Disposal of the carcass is the farmer’s responsibility, he says.

-This could leave you with a headless cow – although not if Wallace Corp pick up your animal.
-In which case the beast is taken away, tagged for identification and they arrange for samples to be collected, at the company’s plant.
+This could leave you with a headless cow – although not if Wallace Corp picks up your animal.
+In this case, the beast is taken away, tagged for identification and they arrange for samples to be collected, at the company’s plant.
 Wallace Corp won’t pick up headless cows.